 - There has been a complaint about the twist up eye cups coming off while removing the cover.

-These are especially suited for the marine life though they can also be used for other activities like hunting and birding.
+These are especially suited for marine use though they can definitely be used for other activities like hunting and birding.
 Not only are they nitrogen filled and O-ring filled to ensure they are fog proof and waterproof but they are also hermetically sealed to assure no moisture gets in the binoculars.
 It has a Porro-prism design with multi-coated optics that guarantees your images appear clear and bright.
 Its effectiveness in light transmission allows it to produce great images in low light environments.
 The 7x magnification makes it perfect for using when sailing or boating.

 The Bushnell BN137500 marine 7×50 binocular has unique features that separate it from the rest of the devices in its category.
 For starters, it is designed such that it is highly resistant to saltwater corrosion, so one doesn’t have to worry about it getting damaged if it’s exposed to water.
 Secondly, they float on water!
 This means that in case they fall off, you can still have them back as they won’t sink down below.
 Lastly and probably the best feature is that it comes with a 3-Axis compass built into the viewing optics making them your best companion when in need of navigating and locating objects with precision.